 Enjoy the console log :)

-For the full VVV documentation, or in case of errors, head over to the lesbian dating in my area.
+For the full VVV documentation, or in case of errors, head over to the neighborhood dating app.

 Once the process has completed and there are NO errors, the VVV dashboard will display nicely on your browser, simply by going to your local VVV dashboard at http://vvv.test/ or <http://one.wordpress.test (your new local WP site!).